JavidHaji-zada/JavidHaji-zada/README.md

 ## 🚀 About Me
-I am a software engineer with a B.Sc in Computer Science, skilled in mobile & web app development.
-Focusing on using modern technologies via applying best practices
+Hello there!
+I am a software engineer based in New York City, skilled in mobile & web app development.
+Focusing on using modern technologies via applying best practices.

 ## Stats